saltstack/salt/README.rst

 https://groups.google.com/forum/#!forum/salt-users

-You may subscribe the the list without a Google account by emailing salt-users+subscribe@googlegroups.com and you may post to the list by emailing salt-users@googlegroups.com
+You may subscribe to the list without a Google account by emailing salt-users+subscribe@googlegroups.com and you may post to the list by emailing salt-users@googlegroups.com